syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Add-multiple-tables-in-a-PDF-document).

 ## String formatting

 Syncfusion .NET PDF library supports applying string formatting for a whole table, a column in a table, a row in a table, and a cell in a table using the [PdfStingFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfStringFormat.html) class.